AntonEmery/weatherApp/README.md

 # weatherApp
-Shows weather forecast based on zip.
+Pulls from weather API to show current and three day forecast based on zipcode.
 Uses Angular and Node